 Such demonically driven souls are on extremely dangerous ground, and so they become exceedingly dangerous to others.
 But they are so desensitized to evil that they think their ridiculously rebellious reactions are normal.
 So much so, that they will tower over their victim and spew forth their flying fits of rage in the presence of small children and babies, and will defend others who do so.

-When this happened to my daughter-in-law recently, when she was trying to pay a friendly visit to some of our family members (who were angry that she had defended and promoted my book), she had to try to push them out of her face, while I called for help and made sure that her and my little traumatized grand-daughters were delivered to safety before taking others in with me to confront such ravenous wolves that hate the gospel and those who stand for it.
+When this happened to my daughter-in-law recently (because she had defended and promoted my book), she had to try to push them out of her face, while I called for help and made sure that her and my little traumatized grand-daughters were delivered to safety before taking others in with me to confront such ravenous wolves that hate the gospel and those who stand for it.

 “Wherefore by their fruits ye shall know them.
 Not every one that saith unto Me, Lord, Lord, shall enter into the kingdom of heaven; but he that doeth the will of My Father which is in heaven” (Mt.
 7:20-21).
 “Even a child is known by his doings, whether his work be pure, and whether it be right” (Prov.
 20:11).

 From such painful experiences I’ve learned that when a Christian rebukes and confronts the disgusting filthiness of such cruel, unregenerate souls in a normal and godly way (shock and righteous indignation), they will mock and falsely accuse the Christians of over-reacting.
 When, in fact, someone in the flesh, rather than the spirit, would have physically went off on them, for their mouth was calling for blows (Prov.
 18:6).

 Yet, such deluded souls will attempt to dishonestly slander and make more of Christian’s shortcomings than justice will allow.
 They will even mock a Christian’s admitted weaknesses, which would be overlooked in others, while minimizing their own extreme madness.